 To make an appointment at Neighborcare Health at Ballard (serving adults living homeless), Neighborcare Health at Youth Clinic at 45th Street (serving youth and young adults living homeless) find the clinic, and call the number listed.

 School-based health centers

-Our school-based health centers in Seattle and Vashon Island are open during remote learning and providing medical, dental and mental health services through phone and in-person appointments.
-Call to make an appointment.
+Our school-based health centers in Seattle and Vashon Island are open and providing medical, dental and mental health services through phone and in-person appointments to Seattle Public Schools students and any student on Vashon.
+Call or visit a health center to make an appointment.
 Find a school-based clinic.

 Why can't patients be out of state for an appointment?

 Because of the requirements of their licenses, Neighborcare's medical, dental and behavioral health providers cannot provide care to patients who are outside of Washington state at the time of their appointment--even for phone or video visits.

 - You can communicate with your provider through MyChart while out of state.

 - When scheduling your appointment for a video visit, staff will ask you if you will be in Washington state at the time of your appointment.

 - When you check in for your video visit, a staff member will confirm that you are in the state.
 If you are out of state, your appointment will be rescheduled for another time when you will be in-state.

 - At the start of your appointment, your provider will confirm if you are in-state.
 If you are not, the provider will offer you other resources and cancel your appointment.